 According to the World Health Organization’s definition from 2002, palliative care is “an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering through early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial, and spiritual.”
-Since the publication of this definition, palliative care has changed from being a service offered in the last days of life to a holistic approach to managing symptoms related to progressive illness and disability, as well as adapted to the needs of patients and families.
+Since the publication of this definition, Rehabilitation for Palliative care has changed from being a service offered in the last days of life to a holistic approach to managing symptoms related to progressive illness and disability, as well as adapted to the needs of patients and families.

 Palliative care is expected to be necessary for about 5.4 million patients annually [Hindustan Times, Palliative care in India: Care, beyond cure, April 04, 2022] Only 1% of them have access to it, though.
 In India, a higher percentage of patients seek rehabilitative services later in the course of their illness than in the west.
 Once in tertiary care centres, many patients continue to receive treatment there.
 Large tertiary care facilities in India are overburdened and routinely treat terminally ill patients from different states, which is a sign of the paucity of basic palliative care services in many parts of the country.
 This increases the cost of patient treatment, leads to medical staff fatigue and burnout, and results in inefficient facility utilisation.